astro/skyflake/README.md

 # Skyflake: Hyperconverged Infrastructure for NixOS

-- Flakes-based workflow
+- No Docker, no Kubernetes
+- Hosts run NixOS, payloads are NixOS in [microvm.nix](https://github.com/astro/microvm.nix)
 - Static hosts, dynamic virtual machines managed by Nomad
-- Deploy machines with `git push`
+- Deploy machines by `git push` your Nix Flake

 ## Running the example cluster